thepozer/quickpad/README.md

 # About

-It is a GUI client for mysql databases.
-It use only GTK+.
-You don't need GNOME to use it.

-With gmysqlcc, you can :

- * manage your server list
- * Execute all SQL queries you want
- * dump queries, tables, databases and servers ...
- * ...
-Look to the features in TODO file

-To simplify, do do all what you want on your mysql database server.
+It is a tabbed editor to save text on long time without file (in gsettings) Usefull to save temporary text along multiple working session for example

 # Installation

-Installation of gmysqlcc from source
+Installation of quickpad from source

 ## Download from site

-To download gmysqlcc from site, go to download section. https://github.com/thepozer/quickpad
+To download quickpad from site, go to download section. https://github.com/thepozer/quickpad

 ## Download from Git

-To download gmysqlcc via git, type these commands in a terminal :
+To download quickpad via git, type these commands in a terminal :

     $ git clone https://github.com/thepozer/quickpad.git

 ## Compile and Install

-If you have got source from git, you need to do some steps before in simplEdit directory :
+If you have got source from git, you need to do some steps before in quickpad directory :

     $ ./autogen.sh